marcinwal/CVmain/CV.md

 ### TDD,BDD,pair programming

-I learned a lot about test driven development during my course which also a totally new concept to me and I know how to use different testing tools during programming process.
+I learned a lot about test driven development during my course which was also a totally new concept to me and I know how to use different testing tools during programming process.
 I used to pair program a lot and it worked well for me.

 ### Python